Bayview station (Toronto)

 Bayview is a station on Line 4 Sheppard of the Toronto subway.
 It is located at 550 Sheppard Avenue East, at Bayview Avenue.
 It opened in 2002.
-Wi-Fi service is available at this station.

 History

-Bayview opened on November 24, 2002, along with the other stations of the Sheppard line.
+Bayview opened on November 24, 2002, along with the other stations on Line 4 Sheppard.

-In 2013, the TTC announced plans for a second Bayview station to serve Line 5 Eglinton.
-Its name was changed to Leaside station in January 2016.
+In 2013, the TTC announced plans for a second Bayview station on Line 5 Eglinton.
+This station was renamed Leaside in January 2016.

 Station description

 Like all the other stations on the Sheppard line, Bayview is fully accessible.
 The main entrance on the northeast corner of Sheppard Avenue and Bayview Avenue is fully accessible, with elevator, escalator, and stair access to the west concourse level, where another elevator connects to the subway platform level.
 A second automatic entrance at the southeast corner of the intersection is also fully accessible, providing elevator, escalator, and stair access to the east concourse level.
 There is also a third entrance at the northwest corner of the intersection that is not accessible.